 And whatever you do, don’t overcrowd the pan to brown the meat.
 Take your time, it’s worth it.
 You want these browned, not steamed.
 Give them some room in that pan!

-Add olive oil to casserole pot and sauté the sliced onion until golden in color then add the diced shallot and crushed garlic.
+Add olive oil to the pot and sauté the sliced onion until golden in color then add the diced shallot and crushed garlic.
 Cook for several minutes.

-With my trusty wooden spoon I scrape up all the little bits on the bottom of the cast iron skillet from the pancetta and beef.
+Scrape up all the little bits on the bottom of the pan from the pancetta and beef.
 You want all of those to add a deep and rich flavor to the finished dish.
 If using a cast iron skillet scrape all into a casserole pot/dutch oven, deglaze a little with some beef broth.

 Next, add the browned pancetta and beef to the sautéed onion and shallot, sprinkle with flour and using a wooden spoon mix and cook for several minutes.
 Add the tomato paste and stir again to mix in.